zwily/typus/README.markdown

 the definition of the configuration files can change a little bit so you've to update.
 Here's a list of the last API changes.

-### Typus configuration files (2008/11/18)

-Typus configuration files are now located under the `config/typus` folder.
-This will make the files easier to mantain when you have an application with a lot of controllers.

-After the feedback I got at the "Conferencia Rails '08" I wont talk anymore about typus plugins as it's a little confising.
-The generator for the plugins is also removed.

-### Redefinition of roles (2008/11/03)

-Previously roles only allowed to defined permissions for the CRUD actions.
-From 2008/11/03 you can define any action on the roles.
-The afected file is `config/typus_roles.yml`.

-Before

-    admin:
-      TypusUser: crud
-      Newsletter: crud

-After

-    admin:
-      TypusUser: create, read, update, delete
-      Newsletter: create, read, update, delete, generate, preview, deliver

-### Redefinition of actions (2008/10/31)

-This will allow us to define actions per action.
-Code is now cleaner and easier to read.

-Before

-    Post:
-      actions:
-        list: action_for_list
-        form: action_for_form

-After

-    Post:
-      actions:
-        index: action_for_index
-        edit: action_for_edit
-        show: action_for_show
-        sort: action_for_sort

 ## Installing

 You can view the available tasks running: